sethchart/Housing_Analysis/README.md

 By choosing to model the log price of houses, we achieve linear relationships between our input variables and the target.
 More precisely, the bottom row of the pair plot below shows that there are no strong non-linear relationships between the input variables and the target.
 The pair plot also shows that there are no concerning non-linear relationships between input variables, which could be missed by assessing correlation or variance inflation factors.
 <img src='images/pair_plot.png'/>
 ### Normality of Residuals
 We check for normality of residuals by inspecting both a distribution plot and a QQ plot of the residuals.
 We also executed a Kolmogorov–Smirnov test for normality.
 All three, tests reject the hypothesis that the residuals are normally distributed.
-However we note that the t-scores for each of our coefficients exceeds 5 in absolute value.
-If we were to correct the distributions used in the hypothesis tests for our coefficients, there would not be a sufficient change in the p-values produced to threaten significance.
-Therefore, we claim that all of our coefficients are non-zero at the 95% confidence level.

 #### Residual distribution plot
 <img src='images/residual_distribution_plot.png'/>